 I’ve previously tried to nuance and sharpen further the basic criteria Hays proposed for identifying Paul’s fainter references to Scripture.
-If you’re interested, you can find this in Sacred Texts and Paradigmatic Revolutions (Bloomsbury, 2013), especially pp. 50–55.
+If you’re interested, you can find this in Sacred Texts and Paradigmatic Revolutions (affiliate disclosure; Bloomsbury, 2013), especially pp. 50–55.
 In working on 1 Cor 15:29, however, I realized “thematic coherence” is more multi-faceted than is often assumed.

 For Hays, “thematic coherence” primarily focuses on determining whether a possible allusion fits the topic of a particular Pauline passage.
 In Sacred Texts and Paradigmatic Revolutions, I urged that this “fit” be determined by Paul’s context, not a modern one.
 But I described thematic coherence essentially as Hays does in Scripture in the Letters of Paul.

 Thematic Coherence as Rhetorical Coherence